codecowboydotio/codecowboy/content/kubernetes/k0s.md

 There is also a HELM deployer as well.

 ## Storage
-The most impressive thing for me was that k0s has a storage provider built in by default.
+Another impressive thing for me was that k0s has a storage provider built in by default.
 I Could easily create PV's and PVC's without a problem.

 ```Bash
 [root@kube svk]# k0s kubectl get storageclass